They’ll always have (rare kits in) Paris

 Given that France never wore green shorts, I think we have to take it “We had to borrow shorts off the French” to mean that the FFF sourced them from adidas rather than having them to hand.

 Further research on the matter saw Google display a level of helpfulness rarely seen since it got on the SEO bandwagon rather than providing what users want.
-A trip to Foot.ie dredged up a thread from 2008.
+A trip to Foot.ie dredged up a thread from 2008, with this comment by the user lopez:

 Now, if you’re not a kit-nerd, it’s hard to explain the frisson of excitement that came from reading the last two lines.
 It seemed too good to be true, but then YouTube came good.